molly/GorillaBot/docs/admin_commands.md

 Parts from the specified channel, or the current channel if unspecified.
 Only parts from one channel at a time.
 If a message is included, this will be used as the part message.

 ### set
-    !set [#channel] [setting]
+    !set setting value [#channel]
 Change settings for a command.
-Allowed settings for each command are viewable in the command documentation.
+Allowed and default settings for a command are viewable in the command's documentation.
+Settings can only be edited for channels the bot is joined to, or has been joined to in the past.

+### unset
+    !unset setting [#channel]
+Removes the setting for a channel.
+This will revert to the default value.
+Settings can only be edited for channels the bot is joined to, or has been joined to in the past.